 5.2.4.6.
 URI Resolution Involving Reference Elements

 A NIEM element can indirectly reference its content rather than carry or encapsulate it.
 A NIEM element with simple content derived from type xs:anyURI may appear in an instance XML document as a reference element, in which case, rather than locally containing a URI as simple content, it will instead refer to another element that contains a URI.
-Under some circumstances, this might impact URI resolution described in Rule 5-32, Resolve MPD URI with Fragment, above.
+Under some circumstances, this might impact URI resolution described in Rule 5-32, Resolve IEPD URI with Fragment, above.

-[NIEM Naming and Design Rules 3.0], §12.3, Reference Elements defines a NIEM reference element as follows:
+[NIEM Naming and Design Rules 4.0], §12.3, Reference Elements defines a NIEM reference element as follows: